mlflow/mlflow/docs/source/tracking.rst

 provider credentials as normal.
 For example, for S3, you can set the ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY`` environment variables, use an IAM role, or configure a default profile in ``~/.aws/credentials``.
 See `Set up AWS Credentials and Region for Development <https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup-credentials.html>`_ for more info.
+To utilize Google Cloud Storage you can set the artifact-root to ``gs://<storage_bucket>``, and you will need to provide auth as per the documentation for `Authentication <https://google-cloud.readthedocs.io/en/latest/core/auth.html>`_.

 Networking
 ^^^^^^^^^^